 #5 – Are There Any Reasons NOT to Take Propranolol for Public Speaking?

-How Can I Be More Relaxed and Confident Giving Speeches Without Taking Propranolol?
+Is There A Way To Be More Confident Giving Speeches Without Taking Propranolol?

 What’s the difference?